-The saloon deck features three distinct gathering areas flanking an aft galley in the middle of it all.
+The salon deck features three distinct gathering areas flanking an aft galley in the middle of it all.
 The lower helm is located forward and to the starboard side and features, as an option, a side door leading directly to the outside deck.

 The concept of continuity between inside and outside continues with the Monte Carlo Yachts 65, just as seen in the 76.
 Triple opening glass doors allow a seamless transition between the aft cockpit to the inside.
 The galley aft and to port features a full range of full sized appliances and serves as a central service access point for both the interior and exterior dining areas.

-Saloon and Helm
+Salon and Helm

-Moving forward, a single step up transitions to the forward saloon area with a C-shaped sofa within close proximity to the helm.
+Moving forward, a single step up transitions to the forward salon area with a C-shaped sofa within close proximity to the helm.
 To the starboard side is a well-equipped helm that may be thought of as the primary operational station, due to the completeness of its layout and level of equipment and functionality.

 Accommodations layout of the Monte Carlo Yachts 65.
 Note that each stateroom has an en suite head.

 The Monte Carlo Yachts 65 continues the same tradition as her larger sister for spending the days above decks and nights below.
 A three stateroom layout accommodates the owners and two other couples or a family.
 All staterooms have en suite heads and surround a central foyer bathed in natural light.